top of page

 Neuroception picks up the social pressure, the group moving ahead, the unspoken expectation to keep up, and registers that as threat too.
 Protection switches on.
 Muscles tense, breath shortens, the weight shifts into the back of your boots.

-Whole Body Listening™ starts here
+What helps: Whole Body Listening™

 None of this resolves through pushing through or thinking harder, and I say that as someone who has tried both.
 Your nervous system does not update through instruction or willpower.
 It updates through experience, and specifically through moments where the body felt it had a choice.